Who is Huw Edwards’ wife Vicky Flind and what do we know about the presenter?

 Memorably, he made the momentous announcement of the late Queen’s death in September, receiving much praise from viewers for how he delivered the news.

-Alistair Campbell, the former spokesperson for the former Prime Minister Tony Blair, tweeted that he thought Mr Edwards had done “superbly” and revealed the presenter “had been preparing, practicing and even rehearsing in front of his bathroom mirror for the moment for some time”.
+Alistair Campbell, the ex-spokesperson for the former prime minister Tony Blair, tweeted that he thought Mr Edwards had done “superbly” and revealed the presenter “had been preparing, practicing and even rehearsing in front of his bathroom mirror for the moment for some time”.

 Mr Edwards fronted BBC coverage of other notable state events, including the coronation, the Queen’s funeral, and the weddings of Prince William and Kate Middleton as well as Prince Harry and Meghan Markle.